CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 Download [`utils.py`](../utils.py) and upload it into your Jupyter instance (or click `New`, create an empty file called `utils.py` and copy/paste the content, but make sure to only copy the Python code).
 We'll need this file later for our Machine Learning example code.

-Finally, we can click the `New` button and create a new Notebook of type: `Python [conda env:AzureML]`.
+Finally, we can click the `New` button and create a new Notebook of type: `Python 3.6 - AzureML`.
 A new browser tab should open up and we can click the name `Untitled` and rename it to `challenge01.ipynb`.

 ![alt text](../images/01-create_notebook_file.png "Our new Azure Notebook for our code")